 Although AMP is the first bank under the microscope, it is in fact CommBank who are expected to provide the bulk of the compensation bill for 30,000 customers who did not receive a financial check-up that was promised.

 After years of mounting pressure from consumer groups, politicians and whistleblowers, the Turnbull government established the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry in December 2017.

 Findings of potential misconduct will be dealt with by the Commonwealth.

 So far the Royal Commission has uncovered alleged bribery, forged documents, repeated failure to verify customers’ living expenses before lending them money, and selling insurance to people who can’t afford it.
 The latest in unearthed scams reveals that Australian Financial entities have been charging fees for undelivered services.

 The Australian Baking sector is renowned for producing massive profits.
 In fact, last year Aussie households and businesses were charged $12.7 billion in bank fees alone!
 An annual report released by the Reserve Bank Australia suggests that Australia’s 8 million households spend an average of $551 on bank fees each year.

 However, the profits made through bank fees and charges pale in comparison to the profits made through credit card interest, loans and other revenue-raising done by banks.
 Let’s take a closer look at exactly how banks make money.

 4 Ways Banks Make Money

 Before we can look at the ways banks make money, we have to look at how banks work.
-A banks’ purpose can be broken down into two functions – deposits and loans.
+Banks have two main purposes – deposits and loans.

 Deposits are our spending and saving accounts.
 Loans include mortgages, personal loans, vehicle loans and credit cards.
 Banks pay interest on deposits, but charge interest for loans.